kyma-project/community/sig-and-wg/sig-core/proposals/common-validator.md

  - `validate` - execute all validation
  - `resolve` - download dependencies
  - `build` - execute build of component
+ - `clean` - remove artifacts
  - `test` - execute tests for component
  - `lint` - execute linters for component
  - `format` - execute code formating for component
+ - `validate-format` - validates if files are formated correctly
- - `build-image` - build docker image with component
+ - `docker-build` - build docker image with component
- - `push-image` - push docker image to repository
+ - `docker-push` - push docker image to repository

  After unification, `makefile` for `ui-api-layer` component will look like that: